ronentk/academic-kickstart/content/publication/users-to-makers-2022/index.md

 categories: ["featured"]
 abstract: "The web has become a dominant epistemic environment, influencing people's beliefs at a global scale.
 However, online epistemic environments are increasingly polluted, impairing societies' ability to coordinate effectively in the face of global crises.
 We argue that centralized platforms are a main source of epistemic pollution, and that healthier environments require redesigning how we collectively govern attention.
 Inspired by decentralization and open source software movements, we propose Open Source Attention, a socio-technical framework for 'freeing' human attention from control by platforms, through a decentralized eco-system for creating, storing and querying stigmergic markers; the digital traces of human attention."
 featured: true
-publication: "ACM Hypertext and Social Media, Barcelona, 2022"
+publication: "ACM Hypertext and Social Media, Barcelona, 2022 (2nd place, Blue Sky Ideas track)"
 url_preprint: "https://arxiv.org/abs/2205.06345"
 url_pdf: "https://dl.acm.org/doi/10.1145/3511095.3536361"
 url_slides: "publication/users-to-makers-2022/slides.pdf"